mcvollberg/github.io/_pages/research.md

 **Episodic simulation and empathy**

-Mentally simulating others' experiences increases affective empathy — but this capacity is shaped by coalitional context.
+Mentally simulating others' experiences increases affective empathy, but this capacity is shaped by coalitional context.
 This line uses behavioral experiments and neuroimaging to examine how mental simulation modulates empathic responses toward in-group and out-group members.
+A key finding is that others' surroundings may spontaneously come to mind in lesser detail when we imagine the misfortunes of disliked others.

 ---